montest/montest.github.io/_pages/resume.md

 ## Professional Experience
 <!-- ====== -->

-* Machine Learning Data Scientist at Talkwalker, Luxembourg, Luxembourg, from May 2021.
+* Machine Learning Data Scientist at Talkwalker, Luxembourg, from May 2021.
-  I am using Deep Learning models for solving NLP related problems.
+  I am using Deep Learning models in order to solve NLP related problems.
 Here are some examples of my projects:
     * Training classifiers using pre-trained multilingual transformers models.
     * Active Learning based training.
     * Meta-Learning for improving classifiers accuracy.